 Business Services Representatives

 Employee recruitment services can help you save time and money finding qualified and dependable workers through the Business Resource Center (BRC).
 An experienced Business Services Representative (BSR) can pre-screen candidates, as well as assist in identifying people with disabilities, veterans, and others to match your hiring needs.
 The BSR will manage your account and serve as your single point of contact for our workforce services.
-Business Services Representatives work hand-in-hand with the WIB Directors to offer no-cost recruitment services, numerous hiring incentives, and incentives for your training needs.
+Business Services Representatives work hand-in-hand with the WDB Directors to offer no-cost recruitment services, numerous hiring incentives, and incentives for your training needs.
 They can even connect you to County resources outside of the workforce arena.

 Here’s how it works: Your assigned BSR will conduct an initial consultation to gain an understanding of your workforce needs and work with other trained